-It’s no secret that a large part of blogging is showcasing authority in your niche.
+If you’re trying to monetise your blog for a living, a large part of being successful involves showcasing authority in your niche.
 However, it’s also about building trust with your audience.

-If you can build trust, you develop loyalty as a by-product, which then encourages your blog readers to keep coming back for more.
+If you can create trust, you can build loyalty, which encourages your blog readers keep coming back for more.

 And do you know what this means?
-You increase the likelihood of your reader becoming a subscriber to your email list or a paid customer for your product or service.
+You increase the likelihood of a reader becoming a subscriber to your email list or even a paid customer for your product or service.

 But is it easy getting your audience to trust you?
 Well, not always.

-That said, there are some simple steps that you can take if you’re genuinely dedicated to learning how to grow your blog audience.
+That said, there are some simple steps that you can take if you’re genuinely devoted to learning how to grow your blog audience.

 1. Make Sure Your Website Stands Out